Bellota22/webScraper/README.md

 * Lxml

 # Objective
-For learning and ludic porpouse that lead me to gain more web scraping skills
+For learning and ludic porpouse that will lead me to gain more web scraping skills